per-gron/shuriken/src/rs/doc/reference.md

 **Description:** Takes a number of input Publishers and returns a Publisher that emits tuples of values from all the input streams.
 For example, zipping `[1, 2, 3]` with `[a, b, c]` emits `[(1, a), (2, b), (3, c)]`.

+If the input streams emit different numbers of elements, the resulting stream emits as many values as the smallest input stream.
+The other values are dropped.

 In code that performs server/client style RPC/REST communication, `Zip` is very handy when making two or more requests in parallel and then continue when all of the requests have finished.

 Many functional programming languages and libraries has a version of this function that operates on lists that is also called `zip`, for example [Haskell](http://hackage.haskell.org/package/base-4.9.1.0/docs/Prelude.html#v:zip).